 The shoulder joint is the most mobile joint in the body.
 It is a ball and socket joint in design, although the ‘socket’ is barely that – it only covers one third of the surface area of the ball.
 The majority of the joint stability comes from cartilage, ligamentous and muscular control.
 This strange arrangement provides an enormous amount of mobility, for which we have accepted a significant degree on inherent instability.

 There is, however, a much more prevalent and often ignored reason for being able to rotate the humerus and place the hands behind the back – the brassiere.
-For many this has becomes a huge problem.
+For many, this has become a huge problem.
 Either due to gradual reductions in mobility through life experience or via injury many people are unable to reach sufficiently behind their back to do up or undo their bra.

 This should be such a simple task and yet, without the available mobility, it can be very painful and occasionally impossible.
 Some people experience only a temporary restriction in mobility leading to coping strategies that are short term.